Ali Shallal al-Qaisi: Detaining and torture

-His hand, which was injured following a wedding accident and required surgery, was used to further pressure him during interrogations.
+His hand, which was injured following a welding accident and required surgery, was used to further pressure him during interrogations.
 He would be ordered to lie down and then a guard would step on his injured hand and twist his boot.
 Furthermore, guards drew his damaged hand on the back of his jumpsuit with the degrading nickname assigned to him: "The Claw".

 In the most notorious example of al-Qaisi's torture, he was draped in a poncho and made to stand on a box.
 He was hooked up to wires with his arms outstretched, and then he was electrified.
 Al-Qaisi described the pain as being as "if sparks had come out of [his] eyes."

 The Hooded Man, the infamous picture from the prison showing a hooded man hooked up to wires, was not a photo of al-Qaisi, as he had claimed and as was initially reported by the New York Times in 2006.
 The newspaper ran a correction and an accompanying article within days saying the man was not al-Qaisi, but the error was repeated in other media outlets.
 The hooded man in the photo was actually a different man, Abdou Hussain Saad Faleh.
 The error and how it happened was discussed in the 2007 book Regret the Error, by Craig Silverman.

 The torture had a destructive effect on al-Qaisi both physically and psychologically.
 Al-Qaisi said: "I'm spending sleepless nights thinking about the agony I went through … I even have recurring nightmares that I'm in my cell at Abu Ghraib, cell 49 as they called it, being tortured at the hands of the people of a great nation that carries the torch of freedom and human rights."

 According to Al-Qaisi, the US military seized his football pitch for the purpose of dumping corpses and waste.
 He was arrested after attempting to contact foreign reporters about the incident.

 Al-Qaisi has had to undergo six surgeries because of the torture he was subjected to.
 His left hand is mutilated due to electrocution.